Dynamsoft/label-recognizer-javascript-demo/README.md

 # Dynamsoft JavaScript MRZ Scanner Demo

-This repository contains the source code of the [web MRZ scanner online demo](https://demo.dynamsoft.com/label-recognizer-js/mrz-scanner.html) which uses the JavaScript Edition of [Dynamsoft Label Recognizer SDK](https://www.dynamsoft.com/label-recognition/overview/), an OCR SDK that reads alphanumeric characters and standard symbols from images of varying background colour, font, or text size.
+This repository contains the source code of the [web MRZ scanner online demo](https://demo.dynamsoft.com/label-recognizer-js/mrz-scanner.html) and [web VIN scanner online demo](https://demo.dynamsoft.com/label-recognizer-js/vin.html) which uses the JavaScript Edition of [Dynamsoft Label Recognizer SDK](https://www.dynamsoft.com/label-recognition/overview/), an OCR SDK that reads alphanumeric characters and standard symbols from images of varying background colour, font, or text size.

 > NOTE:
 >
 > This project includes a big part of UI-related source code for demoing purposes.
 >
-> To create your own MRZ scanner application, you may start with the simple samples in the [Dynamsoft Label Recognizer JS samples repository](https://github.com/Dynamsoft/label-recognizer-javascript-samples).
+> To create your own MRZ or VIN scanner application, you may start with the simple samples in the [Dynamsoft Label Recognizer JS samples repository](https://github.com/Dynamsoft/label-recognizer-javascript-samples).

 ## Run the project

-To get this MRZ demo project running, you can follow the steps below:
+To get this demo project running, you can follow the steps below:

 1. Set up